hetznercloud/csi-driver/README.md

 ## Integration with Root Servers

-Root servers can be part of the cluster, but the CSI plugin doesn't work there.
+Root servers can be part of the cluster, but the CSI plugin functionality is limited there.

 Taint the root server as follows to skip that node for the daemonset.

 ```bash
 kubectl taint node <node name> instance.hetzner.cloud/is-root-server:true
 ```

+Alternatively you may set `HCLOUD_LOCATION_NAME` for the daemonset for the CSI plugin to attach volumes to supported containers.

 ## Versioning policy